ShipStream/openmage-sync/README.md

 1. The OpenMage API `shipment.info` method returns SKUs that do not reflect the simple product SKU which is used by ShipStream.
 This extension returns SKUs that are appropriate for the WMS to use.
+1. Four or more API calls can be cut down to one with the `shipstream_order_shipment.createWithTracking` method which also allows for easy customization (e.g. receiving and storing serial numbers or lot data).

-### What is the point of the new "Submitted" status?
+### What is the point of the new statuses?

-Without a state between "Pending" and "Complete" it is otherwise difficult to tell if an order has been successfully submitted to the warehouse and if the order has been processed at the warehouse.
+Without a state between "Processing" and "Complete" it is otherwise difficult to tell if an order is ready to be submitted to the warehouse, if it has been successfully submitted to the warehouse, or if the order has been processed at the warehouse.

+The "Ready to Ship" status can be set manually or programmatically to indicate when an order is ready to be shipped.
+If you don't want to use this status simply ignore it and configure ShipStream to pull orders in "Processing" status instead.

+The "Failed to Submit" status indicates that there was an error when trying to creat the order at the warehouse.

 The "Submitted" status indicates that it was successfully submitted to the warehouse, but that it has not yet been fully shipped.
-The intermediate "Submitted" status is automatically skipped for "virtual" orders that do not contain physical goods.
+Once it is fully shipped the order status will automatically advance to "Complete".

+Feel free to change the status labels of these new statuses but do not change the status codes to avoid breaking the integration.

 Installation
 ============